oceanprotocol-archive/dev-ocean/doc/development/squid.md

 #### Functions

-* **getOceanBalance** - The only parameter required is an account address (ie. 0x6309b5dd9245278a7fdfb2186dfb80583caeadc7).
+* **getOceanBalance** - SYNC.
+The only parameter required is an account address (ie. 0x6309b5dd9245278a7fdfb2186dfb80583caeadc7).
 Returns the Ocean Tokens balance for that account.
 ```
 oceanBalance= getOceanBalance(address)
 ```

-* **getEtherBalance** - The only parameter required is an account address.
+* **getEtherBalance** - SYNC.
+The only parameter required is an account address.
 Returns the Ether balance for that account.
 ```
 ethBalance= getEtherBalance(address)
 ```

-* **getBalance** - The only parameter required is an account address.
+* **getBalance** - SYNC.
+The only parameter required is an account address.
 Returns the Ocean tokens and Ether balance for that account.
 ```
 balance= getBalance(address)
 ```